Panasonic GH1 vs GH2

 - More heavily discounted: Has been on the market for longer (launched in March 2009).

-Arguments in favor of the Panasonic Lumix DMC-GH2:
+Reasons to prefer the Panasonic Lumix DMC-GH2:

 - More detail: Has more megapixels (15.9 vs 12MP), which boosts linear resolution by 15%.

-- Better video: Provides higher movie framerates (1080/60i vs 1080/24p).
+- Better video: Provides higher movie framerates (1080/60i versus 1080/24p).